Rent safe and private dog parks hosted by locals

 • Otterly Pets Puppy Dog Pet Rope Toys: Rope can be a hit-or-miss material for intense chewers, and we recommend these most for interactive games where you’re clearly supervising so the ends can’t fray and be consumed.
 Otterly Pets says these toys are made of nontoxic cotton and can hold up to aggressive chewers.

 • West Paw Zogoflex Bumi Dog Tug Toy: West Paw is known for many tough, durable dog toy options.
 They note that the Bumi is designed for more gentle chewers due to its flexibility during tug (it can stretch out to almost a straight line) but many owners have found the material to be effective for their stronger dogs’ jaws so long as they don’t allow free chewing.
+It's made of thermoplastic rubber for durability.

-Durable interactive toys for play like fetch
+Durable interactive toys for dogs who like to play fetch

 • Kong Flyer: Kong highlights that "the natural rubber [of the Kong Flyer] makes for a softer, forgiving catch during fetch.
 It also delivers a dynamic rebound if your dog misses the initial toss.
 The natural KONG Classic red rubber formula is created to be durable."
+This is a classic, flexible rubber disc that can generally stand up to some tug-of-war action, too.
+Note that it only sometimes floats in water—depending on the way it lands, it can collect liquid and eventually sink to the bottom or hover somewhere beneath the surface.

-• Outward Hound Invincibles: Plush toys usually aren’t recommended for intense chewers — and for good reason!
+• Outward Hound Invincibles: Plush toys usually aren’t recommended for intense chewers—and for good reason!
 Outward Hound creates some designs that can stand up to many tough jaws, though.
 They say “Invincibles are durable plush dog toys uniquely designed with an inner Dura-Tuff lining and reinforced with double-stitched seams for longer-lasting interactive play!”

 • Willie Bones Modern Dog Chew Toy: According to the company, “Willie Bones are made with 100% natural rubber and are non-toxic, BPA and Phthalate free!
 Chewing is crucial for jaw strength, oral health and cleanliness, relieving separation anxiety and curing boredom.”
+Durable non-toxic rubber is a great material option to avoid adult teeth fractures while still satisfying your dog's heavy chewer instincts.

 • Gucho Chew Ring Indestructible Dog Toy: Gaucho says “the new material is updated based on previous rubber and nylon materials.
 The new industrial-strength natural rubber is softer than nylon toys, tougher than previous rubber toys, no breaking teeth or chunks but can hold almost the toughest chews.”